 For a retro-styled game the underlying technology is ultramodern.
 It takes advantage of the HTML5 Canvas to power the 2D tile-based graphics engine; Web workers to initialise the large world map without slowing down the homepage UI; localStorage to save the progress of your character continually; CSS3 Media Queries to adapt the game to your browser size; and HTML5 audio so you can hear that rat or skeleton die!

-It also uses WebSockets, new technology that manages communication between the server and a browser, to create the multiplayer environment.
+It also uses WebSockets, a new technology that manages communication between the server and a browser, to create the multiplayer environment.

 Mozilla Firefox engineer and HTML5 evangelist Paul Rouget (@paulrouget) explains;